 We only place interims we’ve met and assessed – so that we can match them closely to you and your business.

-We're the leading interim executive recruiter in the South of England.
-Based in Surrey, we are well-placed to serve clients across London and Southern England.
+The leading interim recruiter in the South of England, we're well-placed to serve clients across London, Southern UK and further afield.

-Interim executives are people who 'hold sway', providing clear leadership, guidance and a lasting legacy of improvement and positive change.
+Interim executives always 'hold sway', providing clear leadership, guidance and a lasting legacy of improvement and positive change.

 During times of change, transition, uncertainty or crisis, organisations need additional heavyweight experience for a period of time to help them manage the situation they face, and quickly.
 Interims are the ideal solution.
 Independent, experienced, proven and available when you need them.